harness/community/README.md

 ![DM](https://github.com/harness/community/blob/main/images/logo-dm.png?raw=true#gh-dark-mode-only)
 ![LM](https://github.com/harness/community/blob/main/images/logo-lm.png?raw=true#gh-light-mode-only)
 # Community at Harness
-Welcome to the Harness Community!
-We are glad to have you here.
-This is the starting point for joining and contributing to the Harness Community.
+Hello and welcome to the Harness Community!
+We are glad to have you here. 👋 👋 This is the starting point for joining and contributing to the Harness Community.